kentan-official/kentan/README.md

 It is really easy to get start with.
 You will get a complete infrastructure allowing you to write tests, bundle your library for production and publish your package to the npm registry.

-That project is a big time saver!
-So thanks!
+That project is a big time saver.
+Thank you so much!